hassothea/AggregationMethods/README.md

 # AggregationMethods

 This repository contains all the source codes of consensual aggregation methods implemented in `R` programming.
-The explanations of each function and algorithm are available in my webpage: https://hassothea.github.io/publications/

 &#128270; How to download & run the codes?
 ===